Raptors Fans Sign Huge Kevin Durant ‘Get Well Soon’ Card [WATCH]

 It’s just one of a many moves by Raptors fans to remedy the situation.

-Another Raptors fan organized a GoFundMe for Durant, where all the proceeds will go to KD’s charity.
-It’s over $30,000 already.
+Another fan organized a GoFundMe for Durant, where all the proceeds will go to KD’s charity.
+It’s reached over $30,000 already.

 “On behalf of the level-headed and true fans of Raptor Nation – from Toronto to Vancouver to Iqaluit to St. John’s, and any fans living outside Canada: we wanted to say ‘sorry,'” the page reads.